Shopify/ruby-lsp-rails/README.md

 ### Running Tests

-1. Open a test which inherits from `ActiveSupport::TestCase` or one if its descendants, such as `ActionDispatch::IntegrationTest`.
+1. Open a test which inherits from `ActiveSupport::TestCase` or one its descendants, such as `ActionDispatch::IntegrationTest`.
 2. Click on the "Run", "Run in Terminal" or "Debug" code lens which appears above the test class, or an individual test.

 Note: When using the Test Explorer view, if your code contains a statement to pause execution (e.g. `debugger`) it will